Divergences in the hadronic light-by-light amplitude of the holographic soft-wall model: Details on the WKB approximation

 \subsection{Axial vector modes and nonzero quark mass}

 Since the potential for the axial vector mesons is qualitatively very similar to the pseudoscalar potential, the above analysis applies almost immediately to this case as well.
-The point $z_l$ is now at $\sqrt{\frac{3}{4 E_n}}$ and in region \textrm{I} the solution changes to
+The point $z_l$ is now approximately at